-In another part of our Illinois Car Accident Settlement Center, we explain our 5-step procedure on how to estimate what your car accident case might be worth.
-If you did not read it, click here What Is My Car Accident Case Worth?
-However, if you suffer a knee injury in a crash, there are some specific things you have to realize when considering litigation.
-Here are some issues you might want to ponder:
+On the RosenfeldInjuryLawyers.com website, under the Illinois Car Accident Settlement Center, our attorneys explain our five-step procedure on how to estimate what your car accident case might be worth.
+If you did not read What Is My Car Accident Case Worth? click here.

 - Due to the force and trauma of many car accidents, knee injuries are one of the most common forms of injury in crashes.

-- The total cost of a surgery for a knee injury, such as to the ACL, can cost more than $10,000.
-While insurance may pay for most of this treatment and related services, there will still be a whole host of things you could be responsible for, including deductibles, copays, and insurance payments.
+- The total cost of a surgery for a knee injury, such as to the ACL, can cost more than $10,000 for a repair.
+While insurance coverage might pay for most of the needed treatment and related services, you could be responsible for all other costs, including deductibles, copays, and insurance payments.

 - Recovery time for serious knee injury operations might take as long as six to nine months, though less serious operations might take a shorter time to heal.